 If you are heading to some destination in the near future, and the machine knows the future status of your route, it seems to me that you can arrive with an assist and a green light all the way.

-Eventually, the more shopping, cooking, cleaning, housekeeping, investing, and side hustles are predicted and optimized, the closer our lives will become to algorithms.
+Eventually, the more shopping, cooking, cleaning, housekeeping, investing, side hustles, and video posting are predicted and optimized, the closer our lives will become to algorithms.

 The process becomes smoother and smoother as the best answer is chosen from the huge number of branches predicted in advance.